-SBMI offers various Graduate Certificates designed for self-motivated professionals working in the health care and information technology fields.
+McWilliams School of Biomedical Informatics offers various Graduate Certificates designed for self-motivated professionals working in the health care and information technology fields.
 A certificate requires the student to complete a minimum of 15 semester credit hours.

 The certificates provide professionals with an increased understanding of the opportunities and challenges involved in technology integration into health care.
 They will be able to participate in designing, planning, implementing and evaluating new software and hardware solutions at their institutions.